Frequently Asked Questions

 Yes.
 The secondary application has a nonrefundable fee of $50.

-Submit a minimum of 3 letters of recommendation but no more than 5.
-If your premedical advising office provides a committee letter compiling feedback from multiple sources, this letter will count as 2 of your 3 required letters of recommendation.
-All letters should be submitted through AMCAS Letters of Evaluation/Recommendation Service.
+Submit a minimum of 3 letters of evaluation but no more than 4.
+If your premedical advising office provides a committee letter compiling feedback from multiple sources, this letter will count as your 3 required letters of recommendation, and you can still submit an extra 4th letter.
+All letters should be submitted through AMCAS Letters of Evaluation/Recommendation Service by your evaluators.

 Who should write them?